Vietnam Television: Programming

-VTV has its own film production company, the Vietnam Television Film Centre (formerly Vietnam Television Film Company), or VFC, which produces made-for-television movies and miniseries.
-Shows may also include foreign serial melodramas dubbed in Vietnamese, shown on VTV1 or VTV3.
+VTV has its own film production company, the Vietnam Television Film Centre, or VFC, which produces made-for-television movies and miniseries.
+Shows may also include foreign serial melodramas dubbed in Vietnamese, shown on VTV3.

 Aside from news and current affairs programming, VTV1 devotes itself to orchestral concerts, ballets, traditional theatre, ethnic minority culture shows and films.

-On Vietnamese New Year's Eve, VTV broadcasts a block of specialised programmes, including Chiều cuối năm ("Last Afternoon of the Year"), a special edition of the 7pm news bulletin, satirical theatrical comedy Gặp nhau cuối năm ("Year-end meet"), dedicated music shows, and a live broadcast of New Year's Eve celebrations across the country.
+On Vietnamese New Year's Eve, VTV broadcasts a block of specialised programmes, a special edition of the 19:00 news bulletin, satirical theatrical comedy Gặp nhau cuối năm, dedicated music shows, and a live broadcast of New Year's Eve celebrations across the country.

 VTV worldwide bureaux

-As of 2020, VTV has 15 bureaux with stationed staff and correspondents at:
+As of 2020, VTV has 17 bureaux with stationed staff and correspondents at: